Xelieu/xelieu.github.io/docs/jp-lazy-guide/transferJPMNToLapis.md

 ---
 # Transfer JPMN Setup to Lapis

-If you've been using `JPMN` Format and want to transfer to `Lapis`
+- If you've been using `JPMN` Format and want to transfer to `Lapis`

-!!!Warning Make sure to backup your cards first
+!!!warning Make sure to backup your cards first
     You must `backup` your deck just to be safe

     1. On Anki, right click your `deck`